natanaelmgomes/BluetoothLE_cs/README.md

 using the Bluetooth GATT protocol.
 Acts as a GATT client to access nearby GATT servers like heart rate sensors or temperature sensors.

-Specifically, this sample shows how to:
+Specifically, this app shows how to:

 - Enumerate nearby Bluetooth LE devices
 - Query for supported services